pmahnke/stmgrts/_posts/2006/2006-12-06-events_this_hol.md

 We have been searching high and low and have pulled together a few events to get everyone in the holiday mood.

+If you have any more to add, please email us all the relevant details[1] at: <content@stmargarets.london](mailto:/a>

+    fn1.
+For this, and in general, when you pass along an event for us to post, you really need to give us more than a one line email... in fact, I probably won't bother posting a one line event.

+---

+We have been searching high and low and have pulled together a few events to get everyone in the holiday mood.

-If you have any more to add, please email us all the relevant details[1] at: <content@stmargarets.london>.
+If you have any more to add, please email us all the relevant details[1] at: <content@stmargarets.london).

 #### The Crystal Grotto